Ali Topan: Production

 In February 2023, it was announced that Visinema Pictures had optioned the 1977 novel Ali Topan Anak Jalanan which was adapted into a feature film of the same name in the same year.
 It was announced alongside the cast, with Jefri Nichol and Lutesha attached to star as the main characters, Ali Topan and Anna Karenina.
 Principal photography took place in March 2023 in Jakarta, around Central Java, and Yogyakarta.
+Legacy Pictures financed the film.

 Release

 Ali Topan had its world premiere at the 28th Busan International Film Festival on 7 October 2023, during A Window On Asian Cinema section.
 It was also screened at the 18th Jogja-NETPAC Asian Film Festival, competing for the Indonesian Screen Awards.
 The film was released theatrically in Indonesia on 14 February 2024.
 It garnered 59,474 admissions during its theatrical run.
+SCTV acquired the film's broadcasting rights, premiering it on 24 August 2025.